Mail sorting: Incoming mail sorters

 Companies who receive a high-volume of incoming mail, including remittance checks, orders and correspondence, use mail sorters to help ensure that mail reaches the right person or department quickly and efficiently.

+Video coding

+Video coding refers to entering address details manually if they cannot be retrieved automatically by OCR software.
+The address details on the postal items will be scanned by the sorting machine and this image will be sent to a computer that is connected to the network.
+Professionally trained data specialists receive the image, enter the correct address details and send them back, so that the sorting machine can sort the mail properly.
+Video coding is a crucial process for parcel and postal logistics providers, as 3–7% of all shipments require manual data entry.

 New technologies

-Recent innovations allow for mixed mail sorting—providing for postal discounts on letters, small parcels, flat mailers, irregularly shaped pieces, padded envelopes and even Polywrap sheets.
+Recent innovations allow for mixed mail sorting—providing for postal discounts on letters, small parcels, flat mailers, irregularly shaped pieces, padded envelopes and even polywrap sheets.

-In 2007, the USPS introduced Shape-Based Pricing which offered more significant postal discounts for mailers who sorted flat-sized mailpieces.
-In response to this postal change, the market responded with new low-cost systems designed specifically to support flat mail sorting for mailers who process between 500 and 10,000 First-Class flats per day.
+In 2007, the USPS introduced shape-based pricing which offered more significant postal discounts for mailers who sorted flat-sized mailpieces.
+In response to this postal change, the market responded with new low-cost systems designed specifically to support flat mail sorting for mailers who process between 500 and 10,000 first class flats per day.

-Nowadays, IoT (Internet of Things) based automation systems are installed with the mail sorters which send automatic notifications in case of any failure of equipment.
+Nowadays, internet of things-based automation systems are installed with the mail sorters which send automatic notifications in case of any failure of equipment.
 This leads to high productivity as the machine is running for maximum time without any failure.